Alenza/script_actions/README.md

 ### Purpose
 Install all the necessary dependencies on all the nodes of a given Azure cluster.

+This script is currently being used in ELCM project.
+Note that, as it is, it will clone the ELCM repository.

 ### Usage
 1. Go tho the [azure portal](https://portal.azure.com/#home) and login with your avlino username.
 2. Click on the HDinsights cluster that you want to install all dependencies and then, click on Script actions tab.